toptal/picasso/docs/decisions/09-avatar-upload.md

 ## Problem

-There is a new feature to get avatar uploads through `Avatar` component.
-So the component will look like an avatar but after hovering, it will show file upload mechanism to the user.
+There is a new feature to help users upload their avatars.
+So the component will have the shape of an avatar but it will act like a file input.
+If the input has a selected or uploaded image, the image will be displayed in the background.

 ### Requirements

 - It has all states like a FileInput
-- It can also act like a field so that if field is empty, user should be notified after form submission.
+- It can also act like a field so that if the field is empty, the user should be notified after form submission.
-- It is also expected to show warning and error according to the file which user is trying to upload.
+- It is also expected to show warning and error according to the file that which user is trying to upload.
 - Drag-and-drop is not required but it is nice to have

 ## Proposal

-There can be a new component called `AvatarUpload` which will render `Avatar` as default and will use `useDropzone` from `react-dropzone` for hovered state.
+There can be a new component called `AvatarUpload` which will render `AvatarWrapper` as default and will use `useDropzone` from `react-dropzone` for getting the file to upload. `ImageAvatar` will be used to display selected or uploaded avatar image in background.

-For form usages, we can implement the field wrapper layer just like `FieldInput` but the component should have the same behaviors like `Dropzone`.
+For form usages, we can implement the field wrapper layer just like `FileInput` but the component should have the same behaviors and callbacks as `Dropzone`.

 ### Advantages

-- Using `useDropzone` will bring drag-and-drop feature which might be requested later soon.
+- Using `useDropzone` will bring a drag-and-drop feature which may be requested later soon.
-- Use `useDropzone` directly instead of `Dropzone` because `Dropzone` will require more updates to be able to used inside `AvatarUpload`.
+- Use `useDropzone` directly instead of `Dropzone` because `Dropzone` will require more updates to be used inside `AvatarUpload`.

 ## Alternatives

 ### Use `FileInput` instead of `useDropzone`

-- This alternative will require a rework when drag-and-drop features is requested.
+- This alternative will require a rework when the drag-and-drop feature is requested.

 ### Add `FileInput` functionality to `Avatar` without introducing new component

-- This alternative will complicate `Avatar` component a lot and the problem looks like more of a composition issue instead of extension.
+- This alternative will complicate `Avatar` component a lot and the problem looks like more of a composition issue instead of an extension.